yashSrijan/nexmo-developer/_documentation/voice/voice-api/guides/text-to-speech.md

 ### Paragraphs

-The `p` tag allows you to specify paragraphs in your speech.
+The `p` tag allows you to specify paragraphs in your speech:

 ```xml
 <speak>